-- 620 presence of a seamount should more disadvantage anticvelope development than favour it (Sutvrin et al., 2011).
-Further work on Mersa-Matruh would be needed, but nonetheless the stationarity of both Eratosthenes and Mersa-Matruh anticyclones in the Levantine basin although the first is on top of a 700 m deep seamount and the second one above the Herodotus abyssal plain below 2500 m also strengthens the idea that topography is not the leading parameter in long-lived anticyclone dynamics. - A third point raised in this study is the effective barrier for anticyclone between what we defined as a convergence area towards the Eratosthenes region and the central Levantine basin.
-This isolation stands out by comparison to anticyclone drift 625 over long distance in the western Levantine basin (Joannou et al. (2017) with examples of Jerapetra eddies).
-This boundary might that the dashed line coincides with anticyclone drift divergence.
+Another important result of the eddy tracking performed here is the isolation of anticyclone dynamics from the rest of the LB: almost no anticyclones come from areas further west than the Herodotus region, and conversely almost none escape this attraction basin (dashed black line on Fig. 3, 4, 6a-g and 7).
+It can be noted in Fig. 4a that the dashed line coincides with anticyclone drift divergence.
 This observation is not true for cyclones, but as they do not have a thick core of homogeneous water and live significantly shorter than anticyclones (see Fig. 5), they are assumed to contribute less to water mass transport.
-This western impermeable border could be linked to some stationary feature like - jets acting as a barrier, a stationary portion of the Middle Mediterranean Jet as proposed by Amitai et al. (2010) being a good 630 candidate.
-This jet could then be partly represented in the MDT gradient between Alexandria, the Nile fan and Cyprus, visible on Fig.3 and explain the presence of the Middle-Mediterranean Jet (MMJ).
+This western impermeable border could be linked to the presence of the Middle-Mediterranean Jet (MMJ).
 Zodiatis et al. (2010) suggested this jet could be feeding the Eratosthenes anticyclonic structure.
-Nevertheless, the jet could also act as a barrier for anticyclone, explaining the absence of eddy leakage between anticyclone flux from the Mersa-Matruh and Eratosthenes regions, both captured in the MDT.
-635 area into the Eratosthenes region (see Fig. 6a).
+Nevertheless, the jet could also act as a barrier for anticyclone, explaining the absence of anticyclone flux from the Mersa-Matruh area into the Eratosthenes region (see Fig. 6a).

-In older literature, Robinson et al. (1991) made discussed the hypothesis of a northern path of Atlantic waters in the Levantine basin, letting the LB, isolating its south-eastern partof it isolated, but still with, but grouping together the Mersa-Matruh and Eratosthenes regions together.
-As discussed in Hamad et al. (2006) this path is inaccurate as the main path for Atlantic waters

-- following the Mediterranean coast.
-The isolation of this south-eastern part of the structures.
-This analysis was performed with 640 a hydrographic vision using CTD stations.
+In older literature, Robinson et al. (1991) discussed the hypothesis of a northern path of Atlantic waters in the LB, isolating its south-eastern part, but grouping together the Mersa-Matruh and Eratosthenes structures.
+This analysis was performed with a hydrographic vision using CTD stations.
 More recently Ayata et al. (2018) did a review of the Mediterranean regionalisation across 8 studies using various parameters, but mainly with a biological or hydrological focus.
-A remarkable result from this review is a very good agreement of these studies on distinguishing a region of homogeneous properties in the Southeastern LB, called "Levantinebasin for anticyclones presented in this study could also indicate that Robinson's schema is not totally - inaccurate for eddy drift".
-The region proposed by the authors (see Fig. 4 in in Ayata et al. (2018)) matches very well the 645 borders of the EAA attraction basin delineated by this study, apart from the edge along the Egyptian and Levantine coasts.
-These results thus suggest a real hydrographic significance of the EAA attraction basin and a possible role of anticyclones in homogenizing water masses properties. - 650 Last but not least Additionally given the importance of this area for intermediate waters water formation, the fate of watermasses in the Eratosthenes anticyclone EAA core and its dissipation would be of great interest for extended research.
-Whether or not it helps sustaining the structure, we proved in this study that eddies with different origin Anticyclones coming from different formation areas regularly merge with these large and deep-cored anticyclones the EAA, and the imported water masses should go somewhere therefore be transported.
-They likely feed its subsurface anomaly, which was shown to be deeper
+A remarkable result from this review is a very good agreement of these studies on distinguishing a region of homogeneous properties in the Southeastern LB, called "Levantine".
+The region proposed by the authors (see Fig. 4 in in Ayata et al. (2018)) matches very well the borders of the EAA attraction basin delineated by this study, apart from the edge along the Egyptian and Levantine coasts.
+These results thus suggest a real hydrographic significance of the EAA attraction basin and a possible role of anticyclones in homogenizing water masses properties.

-- than surrounding structures (see Fig. 12), but later the final destination of these waters is unknown.
-Erosion from its deep anomaly due to intense shear with topographic interaction due to topographic interaction with a seamount (Sutyrin et al., 2011) could give a warm and salty water flux in depth and leading to intermediate waters formation.
-Answering this very important question implies requires further simulation work, but also a lot more more in-situ oceanographic data forming a consistent and continuous three-dimensional time series to accurately follow its evolution. - 660
+Additionally given the importance of this area for intermediate water formation, the fate of watermasses in the EAA core and its dissipation would be of great interest for extended research.
+Anticyclones coming from different formation areas regularly merge with the EAA, and the imported water masses should therefore be transported.
+They likely feed its subsurface anomaly, which was shown to be deeper than surrounding structures (see Fig. 12), but later the final destination of these waters is unknown.
+Erosion from its deep anomaly due to intense shear due to topographic interaction with a seamount (Sutyrin et al., 2011) could give a warm and salty water flux in depth and leading to intermediate waters formation.
+Answering this very important question requires further simulation work, but also more in-situ oceanographic data forming a consistent and continuous three-dimensional time series to accurately follow its evolution.